integeruser/jgltut/README.md

 Tutorials ported so far: 16.2 of 17.3

+**UPDATE 23/05
+When the school term finishes (in June) i will port the last tutorials and do some refactoring.
+Cheers :)   Francesco

 To suggest a feature, report a bug, or general discussion please use the [issue tracker](https://github.com/rosickteam/OpenGL/issues).
 Happy coding!